vectara/python-sdk/README.md

 ```

 ## Streaming
 The SDK supports streaming endpoints.
-To take advantage of this feature for queries or chats, look for the `_stream` suffix.
+To take advantage of this feature for queries or chats, look for the `_stream` suffix:

 ```python
 from vectara import (